GlowstoneMC/Glowstone/docs/BACKERS.md

-Here is a list of people who have supported Glowstone [on Bountysource](https://www.bountysource.com/teams/glowstonemc)!
+Here is a list of people who have supported Glowstone!

 * [Aternos](https://aternos.org/)
 * [Martin Panzer (Postremus)](https://martinpanzer.de/)